 Let's say you are living in a pleasant, low density residential neighborhood, but a notice arrives one day from your city: A developer has applied to rezone your neighborhood to high density residential.
 Perhaps the developer wants to put a large apartment complex a few blocks away.
-Inevitably, you will be concerned the rezone will change the character of the neighborhood, possibly leading to more people, traffic, safety issues, and noise, as well as a reduction in property values .
+Inevitably, you will be concerned the rezone will change the character of the local area, possibly leading to more people, traffic, safety issues, and noise, as well as a reduction in property values .

 As an initial step, you will want to make note of any procedural requirements the city laid out for registering your opinion or objection.
 Depending on the rules where you live, you might receive written notice including information about the proposed zone change, as well as applicable deadlines and upcoming hearings.

 While this initial notice is helpful, you should confirm for yourself any procedural requirements that might apply, by reviewing the applicable zoning ordinance (sometimes called a "development code").
 If the ordinance is unclear, promptly contact a land use attorney to help make sure you do not miss deadlines or important hearings.
-If you do, you may lose your right to appeal.
+If you do, you could lose your right to appeal.

 Being familiar with the procedural requirements will also help you make sure the city and developer follow the rules.